Stefka92/MusicQuiz/README.md

 CSS - Used to style the web content.

-Javasript- used to make the project interactive.
+Javasript - used to make the project interactive.

-https://lucid.app/ - Used to create wireframes.
+[Balsamiq](https://balsamiq.com/wireframes/desktop/#) - Used to create wireframes.

 [Git](https://git-scm.com/) - For version control.